 Being a part of the 22nd Century, no matter what disease you incur, it simply is triggered by one negative we all hold; and that is our lifestyle!
 You sure heard it right when you heard that Diabetes occurs due to hereditary factors, but it also happens due to obesity, low immunity, failed or weak organs and insulin resistance.
 The driving force to all these inflicting causes is low maintenance of body, physical inactivity and unhealthy dietary habits.

 Let’s start with discussing what really is Diabetes?
 A blood Sugar Test is a simple procedure that measures the amount of sugar, or glucose, in your blood.
 Your doctor may order this test to help diagnose diabetes.
-The earliest Sugar symptoms are continual thirst, fatigue, shivering hands, anxiety, unusual weight loss or gain and blurred vision.
+The earliest blood sugar symptoms are continual thirst, fatigue, shivering hands, anxiety, unusual weight loss or gain and blurred vision.
 People with diabetes can also use this test to manage their condition otherwise.
 A blood test is never wrong or non-productive.

 Blood Sugar tests provide instant results and let you know of the following guidelines through doctor’s observations: